elmah/www/ErrorFilterExamples.md

 article: true
 ---

-Do you have a handy error fitler configuration that you have used time and time again?
+Do you have a handy error filter configuration that you have used time and time again?
 Why not share it?
 Drop it as a comment to this wiki and we'll add it here.

 To learn more about how to filter harmless or noisy errors from your logs, see "[Error Filtering](/a/error-filtering/)".